SandyJulianto/SandyJulianto/README.md

 ### Hi there 👋
 **My name is Sandy Julianto**

-🌱 I’m currently learning Python
-🤔 I’m looking for help with projects for beginner
+🌱 I’m currently learning Back-end engineering in Coursera 🤔 I’m looking for help with projects for beginner
-🔭 I’m currently working on e-Commerce
+🔭 I’m currently working as admin in e commerce

 <!--